we-dance/platform/README.md

 #### Getting started

-- Setup project locally (see Installation Guide).
+- Setup project locally (see Setup).
 - Make changes to code.
-- Build and run locally `yarn build && yarn start`.
 - Checkout new branch and commit your changes.
 - Deploy to Netlify.
 - Create a Pull Request and include a link to your Netlify demo.